3D Question Answering: 3DQA Task and ScanQA Dataset

-In this section, we first present our data collection and quality control strategy.
-Then we analyze the question and answer statistics of the built dataset, along with the analysis of confidences and inter-subject agreements, according to which we design the evaluation metric.
+In this section, we first present our data collection and quality control \trysq{strategies}.
+Then we analyze the question and answer statistics of the built dataset, along with the \trysq{analyzing} of \trysq{the} confidence \trysq{levels} and inter-subject agreements, according to which we design the evaluation metric.
 Based on the analysis, we also clearly show the difference between this 3DQA task and VQA.